JuliaDynamics/ConcurrentSim.jl/docs/src/tutorial.md

 # Tutorial

 ## Basic Concepts

 Simjulia is a discrete-event simulation library.
 The behavior of active components (like vehicles, customers or messages) is modeled with processes.
-All processes live in an environment, e.g. a `Simulation`.
-They interact with the environment and with each other via `Events`.
+All processes live in an environment.
+They interact with the environment and with each other via events.

-Processes are described by `@resumable functions`.
+Processes are described by `@resumable` functions.
 You can call them process function.
 During their lifetime, they create events and `@yield` them in order to wait for them to be triggered.

+!!! note
+    Detailed information about the `@resumable` and the `@yield` macros can be found in the documentation of [ResumableFunctions](https://github.com/BenLauwens/ResumableFunctions.jl.git).

 When a process yields an event, the process gets suspended.
 SimJulia resumes the process, when the event occurs (we say that the event is triggered).
 Multiple processes can wait for the same event.
 SimJulia resumes them in the same order in which they yielded that event.

 An important event type is the `Timeout`.
-Events of this type are triggered after a certain amount of (simulated) time has passed.
+Events of this type are scheduled after a certain amount of (simulated) time has passed.
 They allow a process to sleep (or hold its state) for the given time.
 A `Timeout` and all other events can be created by calling a constructor having the environment as first argument.

 ## Our First Process